| Are women at risk? Women are at risk for heart

 should exercise at least 30 to 60 minutes, 4 to 6 times a week.
 Talk to your

 doctor before starting an exercise program.
+Eat a low-fat

 diet.
 Keep fat